 By Maddison Toney, Intern

-Last month at NAMI’s Ohio conference, actor Wil Wheaton (of Big Bang Theory, Star Trek, and Wonder Years fame), shared his experience with mental illness.
+At a NAMI conference in Ohio, actor Wil Wheaton (of Big Bang Theory, Star Trek, and Wonder Years fame), shared his experience with mental illness.
 His struggle with depression and anxiety began in childhood.
 This was complicated by parents and other adults not understanding his need for help.
 Like Wheaton, 1 in 5 U.S. children suffer from a diagnosable mental health disorder.
 Yet only 21 percent of these children receive the necessary care.
 However, the good news is that there is help available.
 Knowing the warning signs is the first step.
 And it starts with parents and other caregivers.

 How can I tell?